KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

   </p>

   <p>
-  Go to <a href="https://knapsackpro.com/dashboard" target="_blank">user dashboard</a> and click build metrics link next to your API token.
-Click show link on recent build and ensure the time execution data were recorded for all your CI nodes.
+  Go to <a href="https://knapsackpro.com/dashboard" target="_blank">user dashboard</a> and click <b>Build metrics</b> link next to your API token.
+Click <b>Show</b> link on recent build and ensure the time execution data were recorded for all your CI nodes.
 You should see info that build subsets were collected.
   </p>

   <p>